Call Now

 HMRC letter expalined

-In a nutshell, a monthly payroll means that your employees get paid monthly on a date that you specify in the employment contract.
+In a nutshell, a monthly payroll means that your employees get paid their regular monthly salary monthly on a date that you specify in the employment contract.

 This might seem like an obvious answer, but there’s a lot more to payroll than meets the eye!
 Not only is payroll the list of company employees, but it also outlines the amount of money that’s due to be paid to each employee.
 This includes salaries, bonuses, wages, commission and statutory payments.